isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 ### Variable Selection

-When selecting the variables to include in a multiple linear regression model, it is always important to first review the literature. independent variables that are known to predict the outcome variable should be included in the model regardless of whether their associated p values fall within the threshold.
+When selecting the variables to include in a logistic regression model, it is always important to first review the literature. independent variables that are known to predict the outcome variable should be included in the model regardless of whether their associated p values fall within the threshold.
 </br> </br>
 Secondly, examining the data as we have done will help us to identify variables that are not suitable for the model.
 Factors to consider when deciding whether it is appropriate to include a variable in the model include:
 1. The proportion of missing data